dvn0813/sustainability_robotics_3D_printer/README.md

 The Marlin Firmware was adjusted to accomodate the needs and limitations of our print setup.
 All firmware changes deviating from the original "Marlin Prusa MK3" [configuration](https://github.com/MarlinFirmware/Configurations) are listed down below.

 # Your first print
+1. Write the code for your desired pattern on python using FullControlXYZ
+2. Run your code to obtain the G-Code file
+3. Connect your computer to the 3d printer
+4. Run Homing, Bed Leveling, Homing and Probe-Offset-Wizard
+5. When calibrating with Offset-Wizard, attach your syringe and move the syringe on top of the print bed using Repetier (Y:+10).
+6. Calibrate with a piece of paper
+7. Start with your print

 # Required G-Code Headers
 ## Complete Calibration (without syringe at the beginning)